Cryptocurrency Mining-What is it? How does it work? How it is done? Future of mining?

 Proof-of-stake has no miners but instead has “validators” and it doesn’t let people “mine” blocks but instead “mint” or “forge” blocks.

-Validators aren’t chosen completely randomly.
+They are not selected at random.
 To become a validator, a node has to deposit a certain amount of coins into the network as a stake.
 You can think of this as a security deposit.
 The size of the stake determines the chances of a validator to be chosen to forge the next block.
 It’s a linear correlation.

 Let’s say Sonu deposits $1000 dollars into the network while Monu deposits $100.
 Monu now has a 10 times higher chance of being chosen to produce the next block.
 This might not seem fair because it favors the rich, but in reality, it’s fairer compared to proof-of-work.